ijazahmedmomin-cmd/school-management/Readme.md

 echo "PASSWORD_SETUP_TOKEN_TIME_IN_MS=300000"

-   copy the output and update .env file under backend folder.
+   copy the output and update .env file under backend folder. we can customize the variables accordingly and update .env.

 3. Steps to run: